 Section 184 Indian Home loans

-The 1992 Section 184 Indian Home Loan Guarantee Program was passed by Congress to help Native Americans become homeowners.
-Section 184 is a residential mortgage program “specifically designed for American Indian and Alaska Native families, Alaska villages, tribes, or tribally designated housing entities.”
+Congress passed the 1992 Section 184 Indian Home Loan Guarantee Program to help Native Americans become homeowners.
+This residential mortgage program for minorities is designed specifically for American Indian and Alaska Native families, Alaska villages or tribally designated housing entities.

-The Department of Housing and Urban Development (HUD) guarantees Section 184 home mortgage loans, meaning that the lender can be assured that its investment in the mortgage will be repaid in full if the borrower fails to make payments and foreclosure results.
-Most Native Americans qualify, but loans are limited to single-family houses (1-4 units) and for a maximum term of 30 years.
+The Department of Housing and Urban Development (HUD) guarantees Section 184 home mortgage loans.
+This means the lender is assured that its investment in the mortgage will be repaid in full.
+Even in the event that the borrower fails to make payments and foreclosure results.
+Most Native Americans qualify.
+But loans limit qualifier to single-family houses (1-4 units) and for a maximum term of 30 years.
 These mortgages are available for new construction, purchase of an existing home, refinancing, or rehabbing.
-They can be used on or off native lands.
+These loans are used on or off native lands.

-The US Department of Veterans Affairs (VA) allows active-duty service members, members of the National Guard, veterans or the spouses of deceased veterans to qualify for government-backed VA loans for $0 down also.
+Also considered a mortgage program for minorities is the The US Department of Veterans Affairs (VA).
+This allows active-duty service members, members of the National Guard, veterans or the spouses of deceased veterans to qualify for government-backed VA loans for $0 down also.
 You get a loan through a private lender, and then the VA guarantees it.

-VA loans are backed by the Department of Veterans Affairs and are another option if you want to buy a home with no down payment.
-VA loans also necessitate that you pay a one-time VA funding fee that’s 2.15% of your loan value, instead of paying mortgage insurance.
+The Department of Veterans Affairs back VA loans.
+These are another option if you want to buy a home with no down payment.
+VA loans also necessitate that you pay a one-time VA funding fee that’s 2.15% of your loan value.
+Instead of paying mortgage insurance.